How to level the bed of a Prusa i3 MK3S 3D printer using 3D printed TPU rings, so You can get a perfect first layer.

 No matter how much I tuned the first layer offset I wasn’t able to get a good first level on all places over the hotbed.

 Eventually, I installed the Bed Visualizer OctoPrint plugin.
 After I ran the bed leveling and collected the data I saw this graphic:

 On a side note.
 To install the Bed Visualizer on a Raspberry Pi Zero you need first to install the numpi library from the console using this command: "/home/pi/oprint/bin/python2 -m pip install numpy".
 Otherwise installing numpi takes forever and the plugin install fails!

-For this I created TPU rings 7mm in diameter with 3mm hole and 0.6mm height:
+For this I created TPU rings 7mm in diameter with 3mm holes and 0.6mm in height:

 And here they are off the bed:

 I then took off the hotbed and put the rings after the spacer (in this way I hope that they won’t get too hot):

 A nice side effect is that the rings hold the spacers in place and it is very easy to assemble again the hotbed.

 I tightened the screw after that but left some space for tuning.
 After some test runs and tuning sessions I got to this when cold:

 And to this when the printer is heated: